Rheum (plant)

 Rheum is a genus of about 60 herbaceous perennial plants in the family Polygonaceae.
 Species are native to eastern Europe, southern and eastern temperate Asia, with a few reaching into northern tropical Asia.
-Rheum is cultivated in Europe and North America.
+Rheum species are cultivated in Europe, Asia, and North America.
 The genus includes the vegetable rhubarb.
 The species have large somewhat triangular shaped leaves with long, fleshy petioles.
 The flowers are small, greenish-white to rose-red, and grouped in large compound leafy inflorescences.
-A number of cultivars of rhubarb have been domesticated both as medicinal plants and for human consumption.
-While the leaves are slightly toxic, the stalks are used in pies and other foods for their tart flavor.
+Many rhubarb cultivars have been domesticated as medicinal plants and for human consumption.
+While the leaves are slightly toxic, the stalks are used in pies and other foods for their tart flavour.

 Description

 Rheum species are herbaceous perennials growing from fleshy roots.
 They have upright growing stems and mostly basal, deciduous leaves growing from short, thick rhizomes.
 They have persistent or deciduous ocrea.
 The inflorescences are terminal and panicle-like with pedicels.
 The hermaphrodite flowers consist of a whitish green to pinkish green, hairless and campanulate (bell-shaped) perianth, composed of six tepals.
 The outer three tepals are narrower than the inner three and all are sepal-like in appearance.
 The flowers have nine (sometimes six) stamina inserted on the torus at the base of the peranthium, they are free or subconnate at their base.
 The anthers are yellow or pinkish green, elliptic in shape.
 The ovary is simple and triangular shaped with three erect or deflexed styles.
 The stigmas are head-like.
 The fruits are a three-sided achene with winged sides, and the seeds are albuminous with a straight or curved embryo.